OBRA OBERTA AL FUTUR

 Eduardo Prieto

-International PhD architect from UPM and Spanish university professor, awarded a PhD with Extraordinary Prize by the Polytechnic University of Madrid, known for his interdisciplinary research on architecture, thought, and the environment.
+PhD in Architecture from UPM and graduate in Philosophy from UNED.
+University professor, known for his interdisciplinary research on architecture, thought, and the environment.

 Ana Coello

-Architect graduated from ETSAB and holder of a Master in Landscape Architecture from Harvard University.
-She is the founder of ACPA, a landscape, urbanism, and architecture practice working across a broad spectrum of scales, from territorial planning to garden design.
+Architect from ETSAB and Master in Landscape Architecture from Harvard University.
+Founder of ACPA, landscaping studio, urban planning and architecture that works in a wide spectrum of scales, from territorial planning to garden design.